 Non-EU students need to demonstrate a good command of English.
 IELTS 6.0 or equivalent is needed before they can enrol in this programme.

 If you do not have a Quantity Surveying degree or considerable experience in quantity surveying, there is an online introduction course based on self-directed learning available (at no charge) to prepare you for entry to this Master’s programme.
-You can complete this at your own pace as part of your application process.
+You are required to complete this at your own pace as part of your application process.

 Don't meet our entry requirements?
 You could apply for courses at our International College.